NOAA-CSL/MELODIES-MONET/docs/tutorial/getting_started.rst

 The main file users will need to update is the YAML input file.
 If you are unfamiliar with the YAML format check out
 `Chapter 2 of the YAML Specification Document <https://yaml.org/spec/1.1/#id857168>`__.
-MELODIES-MONET will read all user-specified information from this input YAML file.
+MELODIES MONET will read all user-specified information from this input YAML file.
 Users run MELODIES MONET by importing the driver script, creating an analysis class, reading in the YAML input file, opening the models, opening the observations, pairing the model and observations, creating the plots, and